L-iet/pylogic/journal.md

 # Wednesday Apr 17, 2024, 5:46pm PT
 Begin session.
 Continue work on predicate proof search.

-TODO: Need to implement hash for other props besides And, Not, Implies, Or, Proposition
+TODO: Need to implement hash for other props besides And, Not, Implies, Or, Proposition.

+8:17pm: end session.